svahidhoss/My-local-restaurant-finder/README.md

 - Web Services: Retrofit is used for network calls.
 - User Authentication: Firebase Authentication is used.
 - MVVM Architecture: Model-View-ViewModel architecture is used for structuring the app UI.
-- Data Binding: View Binding is used to bind UI components in layouts to data sources.
+- Data Binding: View Binding is used to bind UI components in layouts to data sources, while StateFlows are used for state management with Kotlin coroutines.
 - Dependency Injection: Hilt is used for dependency injection if needed.
 - Unit Testing: Unit tests for the business logic were written.
 - UI(Integration) Testing: UI tests were written using Espresso.